corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 ### Ansible Part 2

 You now have the **webapp** running on the 2 new VMs.
+Try copying your cronjob onto a host as well.

-You could try copying your cronjob onto a host as well.
-This isn't something you would really want to scale in the same way - you would want to run the scheduled job once and copy the datasets onto the servers.
+> This is something you might not want to scale in the same way - you could run the scheduled job once and copy the same datasets onto each server.
+But for simplicity, you can go ahead and add these tasks to the same play.

 To do this you will need to
 - Use the [ansible.builtin.yum](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/yum_module.html) module to install `jq`
-- Copy the cliapp executable and the .sh script you wrote earlier
+- Copy over the cliapp executable from `/opt/chimera/bin` as well as the .sh script you wrote earlier today
-- Use the [ansible.builtin.cron](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/cron_module.html) module to manage the crontab
+- Use the [ansible.builtin.cron](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/cron_module.html) module to manage the host's crontab

 ### Automation Part 2